zquestz/tokenbridge/README.md

 ### Integration Test

 An integration test is prepared for contracts and federators.
 To properly run integration test, you need check network config in the `truffle-config.js` and `package.json` in `bridge` folder with your test chains' configuration before run `npm run deployIntegrationTest`.
+You'll need to have sqlite3 installed.

 1. Check `mnemonic.key` in `bridge`
 1. Check `infura.key` in `bridge`